About the Division of Engineering Education and Centers

 The programs in EEC are administratively managed within four clusters.

-- The Centers and Networks; (2) Engineering Education Research EER; and (3) Engineering Workforce Development.
-The Centers and Networks category is comprised primarily of the signature Engineering Research Centers (ERC) program along with Nanoscale Science and Engineering Centers (NSECs) and a Science of Learning Center (SLC).
-They provide the structure for interdisciplinary research and education, development, and technology transfer in partnership with academia, industry and government.
+- The Centers and Networks cluster is comprised primarily of the signature Engineering Research Centers (ERC) program along with Nanoscale Science and Engineering Centers (NSECs), the Network for Computational Nanotechnology (NCN) and a Science of Learning Center (SLC).
+These provide the structure for interdisciplinary research and education, development and technology transfer in partnership with academia, industry and government.

 - The Engineering Education cluster advances our understanding of the professional formation of engineers, including engineering identity formation in traditional and non-traditional environments.

 - The Broadening Participation in Engineering cluster supports research and activities that enhance opportunities for underrepresented groups by addressing structural inequalities and biases within educational and workforce systems.

 - The Engineering Workforce Development cluster includes programs such as Research Experiences for Undergraduates (REU), Research Experiences for Teachers (RET) and the Veterans Research Supplements.